 |1 April to 31 August||the beginning of term on or after 1 September||Second week in September|

 |1 September to 31 December||the beginning of term on or after 1 January||First week in January|

 To offer the government funded two-year-old places, providers must have been judged 'good' or 'outstanding' at their most recent Ofsted inspection.

-- To guarantee your child’s place, your early years provider must see confirmation of your two year old funding letter.
-You will receive this by email or post after your application has been checked.
+- To guarantee your child’s place, your early years provider must see your online confirmation email.

 - The early years funding is paid directly to the early years provider.
 You should be asked to sign a parental agreement with your childcare provider.